 Is There a Cure for Hepatitis B?

-Currently, there is no cure for hepatitis B. Luckily, the disease is limited in most acute cases and occasionally disappears in those with chronic disease.
+Currently, there is no cure for hepatitis B. However, the disease is limited in most acute cases in adults and occasionally disappears in those with chronic disease.